tkaryadis/squery-mongo-core/README.md

 ## cMQL

 - query and data processing language for MongoDB
-- generates MQL that can be used as standalone commands, or as arguments in driver methods
-- main characteristics
 - up to **3x** less code
 - simple structure of code
 - simple notation
-- () for code , {} for data
-  it is like MQL with ()
-- portable queries in both cmql-js and cmql-java
-- with the same performance

 It can be used as a tool to generate MQL or to call cMQL code directly.